 Wellness Retreat for People Affected by Cancer: A Half-day Retreat

 This retreat invites people affected by cancer, including caregivers, to enjoy a place of peace, calm, community, and information as you learn essential tools for creating health and wellness in your daily life.
-You will learn and have time to practice a series of movements that support stability and flexibility, circulation, bone building and balance.
-You will be guided through breath awareness practices that allows you to release physical, mental and emotional tension.
+You will learn and have time to practice a series of movements that support stability and strength, circulation, bone building and balance.
+You will be guided through breathing practices that allows you to release physical, mental and emotional tension.
 We will do breathing practices that help you steady the mind, find a place of calm, and induce a state of relaxation - making it a perfect antidote to anxiety and depression.

-You will be taught the principle of deep relaxation and guided through a practice that eliminates physical and emotional tension, replacing it with equanimity.
+You will be taught the principles of deep relaxation and guided through a practice that eliminates physical and emotional tension, replacing it with equanimity.
 We will discuss healthy sleep habits and practice some of the ways to support better sleep patterns in your life.

 2019 DATES TBA